Table of Content

 It can be seen that the model contains two inductors, one is in parallel with the semi-inductor (as presented by Thorborg and Unruh) and further more in parallel with Rss (semi-inductor short-circuiting resistor), representing electrically conductive material in the magnet system.

 The expansion on the mechanical side can also be seen, but why is Raes not simply lumped with Res?
 Answer: Raes is not a fixed value, but frequency-dependent.
 Although this slightly complicates our model, since it cannot be simulated as a simple ladder diagram of resistors, capacitors and inductors, this is what is minimum to provide a reasonable approximation to transducer damping.
-Although not perfect, is improving the modeling of cone velocity significantly, especially around Fs, hence improving simulation of frequency response roll-off significantly.
+Although not perfect, is improving the modeling of cone velocity significantly, especially around Fs, hence improving the simulation of the frequency response roll-off significantly.

 The location of ω·Rams in series with Lces is a result of the treatment found in the AES paper, where it is derived from a well known creep model by Knudsen and Jensen.